 - Garden soil is absolutely chockful of bacteria, so you need to stay well away from it.

-- You must not lift anything over 15 lbs for the first few weeks - so someone else may have to take out the trash.
+- You must not lift anything over 15 lbs for the first few weeks; someone else may have to take out the trash.

-It's not a good idea to mow the lawn after cataract surgery, because mowing sends so much debris and dust into the air - but if you must, wear wraparound sunglasses or goggles to avoid any risk of grass blades, sticks, or soil blowing into your eye.
+It's not a good idea to mow the lawn after cataract surgery, because mowing sends so much debris and dust into the air.
+If you must, wear wraparound sunglasses or goggles to avoid any risk of grass blades, sticks, or soil blowing into your eye.